 See If You Can Realize Gains and Pay No Tax

 If you own stocks or funds in a non-retirement account, and you will be in or under the 15% tax bracket, you may be able to realize capital gains and pay no tax.
-For 2012, the tax rate on long term capital gains is zero percent for those in the 10% and 15% tax brackets.
-This rate is set to expire at year end.
+For 2013, the tax rate on long-term capital gains remains at zero percent for those in the 10% and 15% tax brackets.

 Caution 1: You can only use this feature to realize gains in an amount that “fills up” to the 15% bracket.
-Meaning if you had NO other income you could have about $90,000 of gain as a married filer ($45,000 as a single filer) that would be eligible for the zero percent rate.
-(That gain number is expressed as adjusted gross income assuming a married filer has a standard deduction of $11,900 and two personal exemptions of $3,800 each, a single filer having a standard deduction of $5,950 and one exemption of $3,800, it would leave the married filer with approximately $70,000 of taxable income and the single filer with approximately $35,000 of taxable income.)This works because those taxable income numbers are the cutoff amounts where income over those amounts is taxed at the next higher tax bracket.
-As a married filer, if you have $50,000 of income already, that leaves you with room for about $20,000 of long term capital gain that may be eligible for the zero percent rate.
+This means if you have NO other income you could have about $92,000 of gain as a married filer ($46,000 as a single filer) that would be eligible for the zero percent rate.
+(That gain number is expressed as adjusted gross income (AGI).
+I then assume a married filer has a standard deduction of $12,200 and two personal exemptions of $3,900 each, a single filer has a standard deduction of $6,100 and one exemption of $3,900.
+After deductions and exemptions this leaves the married filer with approximately $72,000 of taxable income and the single filer with approximately $36,000 of taxable income.)This works because those taxable income numbers are the cutoff amounts where income over those amounts is taxed at the next higher tax bracket.
+As a married filer, if you have $50,000 of income already, that leaves you with room for about $22,000 of long term capital gain that may be eligible for the zero percent rate.

 Best for: I recommend intentionally realizing gain for those who will be in or under the 15% bracket and who have no capital loss carryforward.
 Intentionally realizing the gain can involve an exchange, such as exchanging one S&P 500 stock index fund for another similar S&P 500 stock index fund.

 2. For Those Who Lost a Job or Retired Early in the Year